zcemycl/algoTest/README.md

 # Algorithm Tests [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 The repo is about transitioning from Python to C family programming.
-It implements different leetcode solutions with C++(Cmake), C#(dotnet) and Python(pip), and test them with gtest, Xunits and pytest respectively.
+It implements algorithms with C++(Cmake), C#(dotnet) and Python(pip), and test them with gtest, Xunits and pytest respectively.
 To ensure the code quality, it deploys testings via github actions.

 ## Structures
 ```